top of page

 Emily Williams-Wheeler’s artwork is collected worldwide.
 She has exhibited widely in solo and group shows.
 Her work is found in civic, medical, educational, corporate, and residential installations.

-Her most recent project is a public installation in collaboration with artist Catie Miller.
-"Breaking the Surface" has 5 oversized, blue beaver sculptures installed at Davy Memorial Park in Moorhead, MN.
+Her most recent project is a huge mural at West Acres mall that wraps around two outside brick walls and covers one interior wall.
+Just prior to that, Emily worked on a public installation in collaboration with artist Catie Miller.
+"Breaking the Surface," has 5 oversized, blue beaver sculptures installed at Davy Memorial Park in Moorhead, MN.

 One of her projects spans 55’ across the exterior of a major skyway in downtown Fargo.
 (2020)